 Thanks to her childhood Marjo is firmly rooted in the Finnish musical tradition.
 After moving away from her native Rääkkylä she has been studying folk music, world music and music pedagogy.
-She is a Master of Folk Music and Music pedagogy at Sibelius Academy in Helsinki.
-At the moment she is finishing her other master degree in World Music.
+She has two master degrees in Folk music (Sibelius Academy, Finland)) and Global music (Royal music of Aarhus, Denmark).
+She is also music pedagogy.

 Photo by Ville Lehvonen